Ethorbit/nzc-docker/README.md

 Docker infrastructure used by the nZombies Chronicles community.
 Runs a database, various web apps and a few game servers.
 Intended to run on a single host, but nothing's stopping you from using thirdparty tools to set it up on multiple hosts.

 ## Prerequisites
-* a Linux install on baremetal or inside a virtual machine
+* a Linux install on baremetal or inside a virtual machine with at least 25GB of free disk space and 3GB of RAM available
 * a domain

 Packages: